fSEM (Sep 2020 - )

 At CeNSE at the Indian Institute

-of Science, I am working to use these quantum dots as the light absorbers in
+of Science, I used these quantum dots as light absorbers in

 photodetectors.
-The most enjoyable (and tiring) part is all kinds of
+The most enjoyable (and tiring) part was all kinds of

-Deposition and RF sputtering that I get to use to build devices.
+deposition and RF sputtering used to build the photodetectors.
 With that

-comes a new appreciation for the insane amount of work that has gone into
+came an appreciation for the insane amount of semiconductor technology

 Thread Based Transistors (Aug 2019 - Aug 2020)